bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

 2. move to Git while staying on exactly the same release;
 3. upgrade to the latest Bugzilla using the instructions for :ref:`upgrading-with-git`.

-See :ref:`upgrading-from-bazaar` or :ref:`upgrading-from-cvs` as appropriate.
+See :ref:`migrating-from-bazaar` or :ref:`migrating-from-cvs` as appropriate.

 Some Bugzillas were installed simply by downloading a copy of the code as an archive file ("tarball").
 However, recent tarballs have included source